 The NEPA process aims to study and disclose the significant impacts a proposed action may have on the quality of the human environment.

-The Branch of Environmental and Cultural Resources Management (BECRM) and NEPA coordinators at your BIA Regional Office can help you start the environmental review process.
+The Division of Environmental Services and Cultural Resources Management (DESCRM) and NEPA coordinators at your BIA Regional Office can help you start the environmental review process.

 Questions to Ask

 The initial step in the NEPA process is determining if an action is subject to NEPA review.
 Some of the first questions you should ask are:

 - Is the proposed action subject to BIA control?